shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 ### Variable Scope for Quantified Statement

-This is similar to block scope in programming where variable are bounded to a predicate or predicates.
+This is similar to block scope in programming where variables are bounded to a predicate or predicates.
 Think global variable and local variable.
 The scope of the variable in a quantified statement is determined by the set of bracket that comes after the variable domain.
 - The bracket is not an official way to determine variable scope, it actually depends on the context since different individuals, professors, and textbooks have different ways of expressing variable bound.
 	- Some just write out in plain English, some don't use bracket at all.